solidoss/solidframe/tutorials/mpipc_request_ssl/README.md

  * read the [overview of the asynchronous active object model](../../solid/frame/README.md).
  * read the [informations about solid_frame_mpipc](../../solid/frame/mpipc/README.md)
  * follow the first mpipc tutorial: [mpipc_echo](../mpipc_echo)
- * follow the mpipc request tutorial: [mpipc_request](../mpipc_request)
+ * __follow the mpipc request tutorial__: [mpipc_request](../mpipc_request)

 ## Overview

-In this tutorial we will extend the previous client-server applications:
+In this tutorial we will extend the previous client-server applications by adding:
- * by adding add polymorphic keys to the request message
+ * polymorphic keys to the request message
- * by adding support for encrypting the communication via [OpenSSL](https://www.openssl.org/)
+ * support for encrypting the communication via [OpenSSL](https://www.openssl.org/)
- * by adding support for compressing the communication via [Snappy](https://google.github.io/snappy/)
+ * support for compressing the communication via [Snappy](https://google.github.io/snappy/)

 We will further delve into the differences from the previous tutorial.

 ## Protocol definition

 As you recall, the Request from the previous tutorial only contained a string "userid_regex" used for filtering the server records.
-Now we will use a more powerfull command with support for polymorphic keys.
+Now we will use a more powerful command message with support for polymorphic keys.
 Here is its declarations from mpipc_request_messages.hpp:

 ```C++
 struct Request: solid::frame::mpipc::Message{